lelanthran/csl/README.md

 # C Scripting Language
 ## What is `CSL`?
-`CSL` is a simple lisp-like language for scripting high-level logic and data structures in a way that interfaces easily to the `C` programming language.
+`CSL` is a simple lisp-like macro language for scripting high-level logic and data structures in a way that interfaces easily to the `C` programming language.

 You don't want to use this language - it's a work-in-progress and not yet fit to use.
-You are encouraged to use one of the alternatives listed below.
+You are encouraged to use one of the many alternatives, a few of which are listed below.

 ## Alternatives
 If you really were looking for a scripting language for your `C` programs